hvu-dev/jfox/README.md

 ### Turing machine
 - We can not compute all functions and can not prove all statements are true ([Computable functions](https://en.wikipedia.org/wiki/Computable_function), [Church-Turing thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis))

+## Questions
+1. How can we separate all components?